Jonathan Blow: Personal life

-Although several of Blow's hobbies are well-known, Blow has been described as being "intensely private".
+Blow has been described as being "intensely private".
 Blow began kung fu training when he began working on Braid, doing 15 hours a week towards the end of development.
 Through the training he learned meditation practices that helped him with game development, noting "I don't know if I would have finished Braid if I wasn't doing kung fu."
 He practiced tai chi during early development of The Witness.
 Blow is an avid dancer, and went out dancing several nights a week during the development of The Witness.
 He discovered that dancing helps him generate ideas, and during the 1990s took a notebook to clubs to write down programming ideas that would come to him on the dance floor.

+Blow is active on the social media platform X (formerly Twitter), YouTube, and streaming service Twitch.
+His online activity includes both commentary about game development and expressing personal political opinions, including anti-vaccine rhetoric, support for the presidency of Donald Trump, and criticism of diversity, equity and inclusion programs, which has drawn criticism from other game developers.

 Works

 Video games

 Only games where Blow has had a major role in development are included below.
 For example, works in which he is credited under Special Thanks are omitted.